Byron Buxton Player Props: Twins vs. White Sox

 Byron Buxton At The Plate

-- Buxton leads Minnesota with 25 hits, batting .258 this season with 14 extra-base hits.
+- Buxton has 26 hits to go with a slugging percentage of .545, both of which rank first among Minnesota hitters this season.

-- Among qualified hitters in baseball, his batting average ranks 83rd, his on-base percentage ranks 105th, and he is 18th in the league in slugging.
+- Among qualified batters in MLB, he ranks 83rd in batting average, 95th in on-base percentage, and 20th in slugging.

-- Buxton is batting .368 with four homers during his last outings and is riding a five-game hitting streak.
+- Buxton is batting .316 with three homers during his last outings and is riding a six-game hitting streak.

-- In 26.9% of his games this year, he has hit a home run, and 6.5% of his trips to the plate.
+- In 25.9% of his games this year, he has hit a long ball, and 6.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.